unSinn/plant-vertx/README.md

 plant-vertx
 ===========

-Vert.x implementation of a Webserver displaying values mesured with an Arduino.
+Vert.x implementation of a webserver displaying values measured with an Arduino.